-The investment securities are not traded in an active market.
-The fair value of the Group's investment securities as at 31 December 2021 is estimated with reference to the recent subscription price of shares issued close to the end of the financial year.
-As the fair value of the investment securities is determined based on unobservable inputs, the fair value is classified as a Level 3 measurement.
+The investment securities were not traded in an active market.
+The fair value of the Group's investment securities as at 31 December 2021 was estimated with reference to the recent subscription price of shares issued close to the end of the previous financial year.
+As the fair value of the investment securities was determined based on unobservable inputs, the fair value was classified as a Level 3 measurement.